Can’t sleep? Last night I couldn’t either. At 3:00 a.m. my cell phone started ringing and woke me up.

 5. Use a sound machine

 White noise and natural sounds are very soothing and relaxing.
-I have a sound machine I use when I can’t sleep that blocks out the irritating house “settling” noises or the clock ticking — sounds that seem so much louder when you can’t sleep.
+I have a sound machine that blocks out the irritating house “settling” noises or the clock ticking — sounds that seem so much louder and help me sleep better.
 I use this sound machine: Conair SU1W Sound Therapy, Silver, but you might take a look at this one that’s more expensive but has gotten nearly 800 five star reviews: Ecotones Sound + Sleep Machine, Model ASM1002